Ex-Nissan chairman Ghosn asks for bail, promises not to flee

 "I am not guilty of the charges against me and I look forward to defending my reputation in the courtroom; nothing is more important to me or to my family," he said.

-Ghosn, 64, and in custody since his Nov.
-19 arrest, is due for a bail hearing Monday after his bail request was denied by a Tokyo court last week.

-His latest request includes a lease for a Tokyo apartment, where he promises to live.
-The offer to wear a monitoring device is not standard for Japanese bail but is often included in U.S. bail conditions.
+Ghosn's latest request includes an offer to rent a Tokyo apartment, where he promises to live.
+The proposal for him to wear a monitoring device is not standard for Japanese bail but is often included in U.S. bail conditions.
 No trial date has been set.

-In Japan, suspects are often kept in detention until trials start, especially those who assert innocence, in what's criticized as "hostage justice."
-Tokyo prosecutors say Ghosn is a flight risk and may tamper with evidence.
-Legal experts, including Ghosn's lawyers, say preparations for trials as complex as Ghosn's take six months or longer.
+In Japan, suspects are often kept in detention until trials start, especially those who assert innocence, in what has been criticized as "hostage justice."
+Tokyo prosecutors contend that Ghosn is a flight risk and that he might tamper with evidence.
+Legal experts, including Ghosn's lawyers, say preparations for trials as complex as Ghosn's can take six months or longer.

-Ghosn is also promising to give up his passport and hire security guards acceptable to prosecutors that he would pay for.

-Ghosn has asserted his innocence, saying the compensation was never decided, Nissan never suffered losses and the payments were for legitimate services for Nissan's business in the Gulf.
+Ghosn has said the compensation he allegedly under-reported was never decided upon.
+He also says Nissan never suffered any losses from his own investments and the payments to the Saudi businessman were for legitimate services for Nissan's business in the Gulf.

 He has been held in austere conditions at the Tokyo Detention Center, allowed visits only by embassy officials, lawyers and prosecutors.
 His wife, Carole Ghosn, has expressed worries about his health and appealed to Human Rights Watch about what she saw as his unfair and harsh treatment.

+Ghosn led Nissan for two decades, winning admiration for his managerial prowess by transforming it from near-bankruptcy into one of the world's biggest and most successful auto groups.

 Nissan Chief Executive Hiroto Saikawa has denounced Ghosn, accusing him of using company money and assets for personal gain.
-But Nissan's oversight has raised serious questions about governance at the automaker behind the Leaf electric car and Infiniti luxury models.
+But the allegations against his former boss raise serious questions about governance at the company behind the Leaf electric car and Infiniti luxury models.

-Nissan's internal investigation found Nissan purchased homes and furnishings for Ghosn in Lebanon and Brazil, but only a handful of people at Nissan knew, according to people familiar with the probe.
-Nissan still owns the homes.

-The latest development in the investigation was discussed by the board of Nissan's Japanese alliance partner Mitsubishi Motors Corp. last week, centering on millions of dollars of salary and bonus pay to Ghosn by the automakers' joint venture in Amsterdam last year, which neither Mitsubishi nor Nissan knew about.
+Last week, Nissan's Japanese alliance partner Mitsubishi Motors Corp. said it was investigating millions of dollars of salary and bonuses allegedly paid to Ghosn by the automakers' joint venture in Amsterdam last year.

 No charges have been filed on these payments, which are separate from the compensation from Nissan cited in the charges already filed.

-Ghosn's compensation was long a sticking point in Japan, where the income difference between executives and workers is so minimal that company presidents are also called "salarymen."
+Ghosn's compensation has long been a sticking point in Japan, where the income difference between executives and workers is so minimal that company presidents are also called "salarymen."
 Ghosn has said he deserved pay comparable to other star leaders of global companies.

-Ghosn defended his record at Nissan at a Tokyo court earlier this month.

-"I have a genuine love and appreciation for Nissan.
-I believe strongly that in all of my efforts on behalf of the company, I have acted honorably, legally, and with the knowledge and approval of the appropriate executives inside the company," he said.

 ———